Parabolic automorphisms of hyperkahler manifolds: Parabolic automorphisms of hyperkahler manifolds

 \theorem Let $M$ be a hyperk\"ahler manifold admitting two parabolic automorphisms $p_1, p_2$ which preserve nef line bundles $L_1$, $L_2$, with $c_1(L_1)$ not proportional to $c_1(L_2)$.\footnote{Equivalently, the fixed points of $p_1$, $p_2$ on the absolute of the hyperbolic space ${\Bbb P}\Pos(M)$ are not equal.} Assume the SYZ conjecture holds for $L_1$, $L_2$.
 Then $p_1, p_2$ generate a group acting on $M$ ergodically.

 \remark If $M$ admits a parabolic automorphism $p$ and $\Aut(M)$ is not virtually abelian,\footnote{A group is called {\bf virtually abelian} if it contains an abelian subgroup of finite index.} $M$ admits parabolic automorphisms which have different fixed points on the absolute.
-Indeed it is well-known that that the stabilizer of a rational point on the absolute in the group of isometries of a hyperbolic lattice is virtually abelian.
+Indeed it is well-known that a discrete subgroup in the stabilizer of a point on the absolute in the group of isometries of a hyperbolic space is virtually abelian (see e.g. \cite{R}, chapter 5, Theorem 5.5.9).
 So if $\Aut(M)$ is not virtually abelian, then not all automorphisms of $M$ fix the same point $x$ of the absolute as $p$ does.
-Conjugating $p$ by an automorphism $g$ which does not fix $x$ we obtain a parabolic automorphism with a different fixed point $x'$.
+Conjugating $p$ by an automorphism $g$ which does not fix $x$ we obtain a parabolic automorphism $p'$ with a different fixed point $x'$.
 Note that $x'$ is also on the boundary of the K\"ahler cone, since the latter is preserved by $g$.
 In particular, $x$ and $x'$ are classes of two different nef line bundles $L$, $L'$.
+Also, if SYZ conjecture holds for $L$, it holds for $L'$, since $L'$ is the image of $L$ by an automorphism.
+Hence \ref{_ergodic_Theorem_} implies Theorem B from the introduction (if $\Aut(M)$ is virtually abelian and contains a parabolic automorphism, all of its elements fix the same point $x$ on the absolute, as follows from \cite{R}, Theorem 5.5.9).

-\remark In \cite{_AV:automorphisms_} it was shown that that any hyperk\"ahler manifold with $b_2 \geq 14$ admits a projective deformation $M_p$ with a parabolic automorphism; moreover, the automorphism group of $M_p$ is arithmetic, hence $M_p$ admits parabolic automorphisms with different fixed points in the absolute.
+\remark In \cite{_AV:automorphisms_} it was shown that that any hyperk\"ahler manifold with $b_2 \geq 14$ admits a projective deformation $M_p$ with a parabolic automorphism; moreover, the automorphism group of $M_p$ is arithmetic, hence $M_p$ admits parabolic automorphisms with different fixed points in the absolute (note that the construction of \cite{_AV:automorphisms_} gives manifolds with Picard number $\rho\geq 5>2$).
 If we are looking for a single automorphism, rather than for two automorphisms with different fixed points on the absolute, we now have a simpler construction in Subsection \ref{mbm-auto}.